 I’ve always had a love-hate relationship with La Roche Posay.
-It was never my favorite brand, but I always knew their products work.
+It was never my favorite brand, but I always knew their products worked.

-Nevertheless, my views changed completely when I bought the Soothing Hydrating Gel Cream, and the Cicaplast Baume B5 and these two products did wonders for my dehydrated, irritated, and acne-ridden skin from purging.
+Nevertheless, my views changed completely when I bought the Soothing Hydrating Gel Cream and the Cicaplast Baume B5, and these two products did wonders for my dehydrated, irritated, and acne-ridden skin from purging due to starting tretinoin.

 I started experimenting with more of their products and surprisingly ended up loving most of them.